View of Black Sea Turkey from a balcony.

 Especially if you have some basic Turkish, it will take you far.
 Everyone will love you!

-Up in the Black Sea Region of Turkey, tourists are more few and far between than other places like Istanbul and Cappadocia.
+Up in the Black Sea area of Turkey, tourists are more few and far between than other places like Istanbul and Cappadocia.

 Enjoy the slower day and get ready for the next.